Skip to main content

 To combine two sets:

-1. On the Manage Sets page (Admin > Manage Jobs and Sets > Manage Sets), scroll to the set whose members you want to combine with another set and select Combine Sets in the row actions list.
-The Set Details page opens with the Combine Sets section:
+1. On the Manage Sets page (Admin > Manage Jobs and Sets > Manage Sets), navigate to the set whose members you want to combine with another set and select Combine Sets in the row actions list.
+The Combine Sets page opens:

 Combine sets.